ultralytics/ultralytics/docs/integrations/roboflow.md

 ![Exporting a dataset](https://media.roboflow.com/ultralytics/rf_export_data.png)

 You are now ready to train YOLOv8 on a custom dataset.
-Follow this [written guide](https://blog.roboflow.com/how-to-train-yolov8-on-a-custom-dataset/) and [Youtube video](https://www.youtube.com/watch?v=wuZtUMEiKWY) for step-by-step instructions or refer to the [Ultralytics documentation](https://docs.ultralytics.com/modes/train/).
+Follow this [written guide](https://blog.roboflow.com/how-to-train-yolov8-on-a-custom-dataset/) and [YouTube video](https://www.youtube.com/watch?v=wuZtUMEiKWY) for step-by-step instructions or refer to the [Ultralytics documentation](https://docs.ultralytics.com/modes/train/).

 ## Upload Custom YOLOv8 Model Weights for Testing and Deployment